OneForFreedom/Sweat-Snitch/JOURNAL.md

 1. I suck at Hardware rn, and I'm still in that sort of kindergarden stage and
 2. I don't do alot of hardware as in elecricity, I'm more of a simple cad guy, although I do plan on one day using a server fan to use for a makeshift solder fume extractor.
 But for the meanwhile, Looks like im breathing it in.
+3. I had to learn ALOT of things on about this.
+Like libraries and i2c expanders.

 Time taken 9 Hours.

 # Entry 3, ONE.
 FINAL.
-EDIT.
+ENTRY.

-Okay, so this is not retrospective (well technically it is, but its more close to the present then the past)
+Okay, so this is not retrospective (well technically it is, but its more close to the present timeline then the past)

 In this entry im gonna: